theuggla/AT--uml-analysis-and-design/ws2/grade 2/implementation/README.md

 This is the source code to a basic CRUD MemberRegistry for the console.
 To download and compile from the command line, do as follows:

 ### Install dotnet
-Install dotnet depending on your operationg system, instructions here (https://www.microsoft.com/net/core).
+Install dotnet depending on your operating system, instructions here (https://www.microsoft.com/net/core).

 ### Initiate the project
 1. Download the source code.